botanicfields/KiCad-Template-M5Stack/README.md

-# PCB-Template-M5Stack
+# KiCad-Template-M5Stack
-PCB Template of M5Stack Modules and Bases on KiCad with Footprints
+a PCB Template of Modules and Bases of M5Stack with Footprints for KiCad.